ocaml/ocaml.org/data/pages/governance.md

 ### Users

 Users are the most important group and it includes the much wider community of anyone who interacts with OCaml.org in any way.
-This covers all web-visitors, package users, and members of mailing lists.
-Without Users, the Projects serve no purpose so the impact of any major decisions on this group should be assessed.
+This covers all web-visitors, package users and members of mailing lists.
+Without Users, the Projects serve no purpose, so the impact of any major decisions on this group should be assessed.

 Wherever practicable, Users should be encouraged to provide feedback and